flashbots/flashbots-docs/docs/flashbots-protect/rpc/quick-start.md

 Flashbots Protect RPC allows regular users to easily submit their transactions to the Flashbots Auction by using a custom RPC endpoint in their wallet.
 Everything should be the same for users, except transactions are sent to the Flashbots builder instead of the public mempool.

-There are a few key benefits to using the Flashbots RPC endpoint:
+Key benefits to using the Flashbots RPC endpoint:

 - **Frontrunning protection:** your transaction will not be seen by hungry sandwich bots in the public mempool.
 - **No failed transactions:** your transaction will only be included if it doesn't include any reverts, so you don't pay for failed transactions.
     > Note: your transaction could be uncled, emitted to the mempool, and then included on-chain.
-- **Priority in blocks:** transactions sent via Flashbots are mined at the top of blocks, giving them priority.

 ## Key considerations